 \section{Related Work}

 The task of curating effective data for SFT of LLMs is an active and critical area of research.
-High-quality SFT data is essential for adapting pre-trained models to specific downstream tasks and aligning them with desired behaviors.
-Our work builds upon and differentiates itself from several existing lines of inquiry, particularly in the generation and use of synthetic reasoning data, model-aware data selection, and knowledge distillation.
+Our work builds upon and differentiates itself from several existing lines of inquiry, particularly in synthetic reasoning data generation, model-aware data selection, and knowledge distillation.

-\textbf{Synthetic instruction data curation.} The use of LLMs to generate synthetic reasoning data, especially long chain-of-thought (CoT) responses \citep{wei2022chain}, has become prevalent for tasks requiring multi-step inference.
-For instance, \cite{guo2025deepseek, ye2025limo, liu2025acereason}, have demonstrated methods for generating such data.
-The generation of synthetic data also involves processes of critique and revision, sometimes employing other AI models as evaluators to filter or refine the generated examples, ensuring higher quality and alignment.
-However, as \cite{guha2025openthoughts} observed, it is not necessarily a stronger teacher that is always more beneficial for a given student.
+\paragraph{Synthetic reasoning data.} The use of LLMs to generate synthetic chain-of-thought (CoT) responses~\citep{wei2022chain} has become prevalent for tasks requiring multi-step inference~\citep{DeepSeekAI2025DeepSeekR1IR,ye2025limo,liu2025acereason,Bercovich2025LlamaNemotronER}.
+Recent work has also explored critique-and-revision pipelines using AI evaluators to filter or refine generated examples~\citep{Wu2025BeyondSL, guha2025openthoughts, Chen2025UnveilingTK, Jiang2025WhatMA}.
+However, as~\citet{guha2025openthoughts} and~\citet{Chandra2025ShapeOT} observed, stronger teachers are not always more beneficial for a given student.
 Our work addresses the complementary question: when multiple teacher-generated responses are available, how should we select among them?